Code-Institute-Submissions/the-shamans-cat/README.md

 * **Logo** – Silhouette of Jaguar with text setting the brand - on every page top-right-hand side in the navigation bar, acts as a link to the home page from any other page on the website.
 There is also a logo in the footer bottom right-hand-side of each page.
 This logo also acts as a link to the home page.

 * **Navigation bar** – Fixed position at the top of the screen and reading from left to right, in a conventional manner, offering intuitive access to all pages of the website.
-The navigation-bar is replaced with a menu icon, for mobile devices, which drops down over content when clicked.
+The navigation-bar is replaced with a menu (Burger) icon, for mobile devices, which drops down over content when clicked.

 * **Hero Image with Jumbotron** – Hero image with overlaid Jumbotron containing a text area to each page.
 Below this text area is a call-to-action (CTA) button, to contact the practitioner.
 The button is brightly coloured to get attention of user.
 Different hero image and Jumbotron text on each page, but with same format, which keeps a consistent feel across all the website pages.